-□ NON-DEDUCTIBLE IRA CONTRIBUTIONS: If one of you cannot transfer the traditional IRA and rollover IRA to their current employer's 401(k) - (or if Anita should not, because of high plan fees), that person should continue making non-deductible IRA contributions.
-Report non-deductible contributions on Form 8606 annually.
+□ INDIVIDUAL 401(K) FOR IRA TRANSFERS: If one of you cannot transfer the traditional IRA and rollover IRA to their current employer's 401(k) - (or if Anita should not, because of high plan fees), that person can create an individual 401(k) to accept tax-deferred IRA dollars.
+If so, that person will need to have a tiny amount of legitimate self-employment income (at least \$10) for the year, contributing to that individual 401(k).
+Learn more here and here.